wineasio/wineasio-old-docs/README.md

 ## *Solution*

-_WineASIO_ is a free software driver for WINE that provides all of the above.
+_WineASIO_ is a free software driver for WINE that provides all of the above, including:

 * ASIO v2.3 support, backwards-compatible to v1.0
 * JACK Audio Connection Kit support (JACK and JACK2)